fr33m0nk/kafka-cluster-test-utility/README.md

 [![codecov](https://codecov.io/gh///branch/master/graph/badge.svg)](https://codecov.io/gh//)
 [![Clojars Project](https://img.shields.io/clojars/v/net.clojars.fr33m0nk/kafka-cluster-test-utility.svg)](https://clojars.org/net.clojars.fr33m0nk/kafka-cluster-test-utility)

+A Clojure library which provides an embedded Kafka cluster consisting of a single Kafka node.
-A Clojure library designed to simplify the execution of end-to-end tests for applications that use Kafka as message broker or streaming platform.
+It is designed to simplify the execution of end-to-end tests for applications that use Kafka Cluster as message broker or streaming platform.
 The applications may :
 * consume messages from Kafka topic
 * produce messages to Kafka topic